5004-SEA-Fa24-Geeng/hello-world-lucyyyychen/Report.md

 ```

 ### Program Flow
-Write a short paragraph detailing the flow of the program in your own words.
+- Write a short paragraph detailing the flow of the program in your own words.
 This is to help you understand / trace the code (and give you practice of something called a code walk that will be required in this course).
+- AlohaWorld contains the main method, which executes the methods defined in other classes.
+ConsoleView interacts with the user and uses methods in Greeter.
+Greeter contains all detailed information include name/language/greetings.

 ## Assignment Questions